DigitalShoestringSolutions/FlowMonitoring/README.md

 # FlowMonitoring
-Water flow sensor integration with a shoestring moniotring framework.
+Water flow sensor integration with a shoestring monitoring framework.